tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 `OpKernelBase` but be added to existing TensorFlow registry as `OpKernel` objects.

-It seems easiest to me to wrap OpKernelBase some class that extends OpKernel (I call this wrapper WrappedOpKernel below):
+It seems easiest to me to wrap OpKernelBase with some class that extends OpKernel (I call this wrapper WrappedOpKernel below):

 ```cpp